 Abstract

-The decision to donate an organ, particularly kidney donation is very challenging and is influenced by various factors.
-Nurses have a major role as a facilitator in decision making.
-A qualitative design using a content analysis approach was used to collect and analyze data.
-Participants (n=17) were six nurse consultants, two physicians, three kidney donors and six family members of patients with brain death selected using a purposive sample method.
+The decision to donate an organ, particularly kidney, is extremely challenging and influenced by various factors.
+Nurses can play a major role in decision making.
+A qualitative design using conventional content analysis approach was used to collect and analyze data.
+Participants (n=17) were six nurse consultants, two physicians, three kidney donors and six family members of patients with brain death were selected using a purposive sample method.
 A total of 26 semi-structured interviews were conducted.
-Five themes were created regarding the nurse's role in the individual and family decisions making for kidney donation.
-Themes included counseling, empathy, mediation, motivation, and acceptance of kidney donation.Nurses in roles such as counseling, meditation and empathy can facilitate individual and family decision making in order to donate a kidney.
-It is recommended that nurses understanding the situation and interaction with individual and family provide motivation to accept kidney donation.

-Keywords: Nurse, decision making, kidney transplantation, organ donation, qualitative study
+Five main themes emerged from this analysis : counseling, empathy, mediation, motivation and acceptance of kidney donation.
+The study indicated that the care and treatment team could play a significant role in the deceased family’s decision and direct their consent to donation.
+In this regard, family support and communication with them are mandatory when applying for a donation.
+Keywords: Nurse, Decision -making, kidney Transplantation, Organ Donation, Qualitative study

 Introduction